tamarakaufler/asset_manager/AssetManagerApi/README.md

 The application does not, currently, provide all the required functionality, and there is scope for improvement in what is provided.

-1) CRud for asset/datacentre/software ... search (by id and name) and software (tagging) so far
+1) cRud  for asset/datacentre/software ... search (by id and name)
-2) Retrieval of a list of associate, their categories and associated softwares
+2) cRud: Retrieval of a list of associate, their categories and associated softwares
-3) Tagging of associate(asset_software)
+3) Crud: Associate software (asset_software)
-4) asset and categories can be created by uploading a CSV or JSON file.
+4) Crud: Assets and datacentres can be created by uploading a CSV or JSON file.
 Format of the JSON file can be a hash or an array of hashes.

 DESIGN

 I took advantage of the boilerplate code offered by Catalyst and its base RESTful controller.
-There are two RESTful controllers: Api and Tag, and one library module with helper functions.
+There are three RESTful controllers: Api, Software and Docs, and one library module with helper functions and one documentation class.

 CRud implementation is done through DBIC introspection, so the same code can be used for all entity types (asset/datacentre etc).
 Retrieval of the assets list uses a convenience Result Clothing instance method.